expressjs/expressjs.com/en/guide/migrating-5.md

 <h4 id="brotli-support">Brotli encoding support</h4>

-Express 5 supports Brotli encoding for requests..
+Express 5 supports Brotli encoding for requests received from clients that support it.